stfc/PSyclone/doc/developer_guide/psy_data.rst

 API
 ---
+The PSyData API consists of two calls that allow initialisation and shut down of a wrapper library.
+These two calls must be inserted manually into the program, and their location might depend on the wrapper library used - e.g. some libraries might need to be initialised before ``MPI_Init`` is called, others might need to be called after.
+Similarly the shutdown function might need to be called before or after ``MPI_Finalize``.

+.. method:: PREFIX_PSyDataInit()
+    Initialises the wrapper library used.
+It takes no parameters, and must called exactly once before any other PSyData-related function is invoked.

+.. method:: PREFIX_PSyDataShutdown()
+    Cleanly shuts down the wrapper library used.
+It takes no parameters, and must called exactly once.
+No more PSyData-related functions must be called after PSyDataShutdown has been called.

 The callbacks are inserted into the code by the PSyData transformation, see :ref:`psy_data_transformation` for details.
 The following example shows the code created by PSyclone for an extraction transformation::